 Telephoto Prime Lenses mainly put backgrounds out of focus (like in a blur) and change the photo’s perspective.
 The different products on this review cover which ones of these lenses for the Canon 7D do their job the best.

-A telephoto lens gives you the sniper-like ability to isolate your subject before “shooting” it altogether.
+A telephoto lens gives you the sniper-like ability to isolate your subject before “shooting” it all together.
 In wildlife photography, sports in semi-decent light, and portraiture, few lens brands come close.
 Canon calibrated its lenses to give photographers more control but not too much control.
-They’re line of lenses have become tools to allow users to improve their snapshot and long-distance shooting skills.
+Their line of lenses has become tools to allow users to improve their snapshot and long-distance shooting skills.